deroxa99/arael/README.md

 ## Prerequisites

-- **Spice**: This function makes use of the Spice toolkit developed by NASA, install spice from the [NASA](: https://naif.jpl.nasa.gov/naif/toolkit.html) website.
+- **Spice**: This function makes use of the Spice toolkit developed by NASA, install spice from the [NASA](https://naif.jpl.nasa.gov/naif/toolkit.html) website.
 - **Toolboxes**:
  - Symbolic Manipulation Toolbox

-## Installation
+## Usage

 1. Download the main folder 'arael-main.zip' and extract it into your MATLAB working directory.
 2. Add the 'arael-main' folder and subfolder to the path.